Section 5: The Digestive System

 The purpose of the digestive system is to disassemble the food we eat into molecules the body can use as energy.
 It also rids the body of waste.
 Digestion begins in the mouth and continues through the pharynx, to the esophagus, into the stomach, small intestine, and large intestine, and finally leaves the body through the anus.
 The liver, gallbladder, and pancreas also aid in the digestion process.

 Digestion is the process of breaking down food.
-Both mechanical digestion and chemical digestion begin in the mouth where food breaks up into molecules that can be absorbed.
+Both mechanical and chemical digestion begins in the mouth, where food breaks into molecules that can be absorbed.
 Mechanical digestion is where food is chewed, mixed, and churned.
 Chemical digestion begins in the mouth as saliva.
 It is the process of changing food on a molecular level through the action of enzymes or proteins that speed up chemical reactions in the body.

 The liver, gallbladder, and pancreas also aid in the digestion process.
-The liver has many important functions in the body.
+The liver has many essential functions in the body.
 Its main job is to filter blood from the digestive tract.
-It regulates the chemical levels in your blood and excretes bile, a substance that breaks up fat particles, which is stored in the gallbladder.
+It regulates the chemical levels in your blood and excretes bile, a substance that breaks up fat particles stored in the gallbladder.
 The pancreas produces enzymes that flow into the small intestine.
 It helps break down starches, proteins, and fats.

 - What is the function of the small intestine?